abohn/abohn.github.io/research/index.md

 more of the theory with increasing accuracy, and the theory has passed with flying colors.
-General relativity also predicts the existence of a type of gravitational radiation called gravitational waves.
+General relativity also predicts the existence of something called gravitational waves.

 ![gravitational waves]({{ site.url }}/images/science/waves.jpg)
 <sub><sup>[image source](http://www.space.com/)</sup></sub>

-Einstein's general relativity describes gravity as an intrinsic property of space and time.
+Einstein's theory of general relativity describes gravity as an intrinsic property of space and time.
-Sources of gravity cause space and time to become curved, and all objects in the universe simply try to move in straight lines in this curved space-time.
+Sources of gravity cause space and time to become curved, and all objects in the universe simply try to move in straight lines in this curved spacetime.
-The moon orbiting the Earth is following a straight line in the curved space-time near the Earth, which causes it to orbit.
+The moon orbiting the Earth is following a straight line in the curved spacetime near the Earth, which causes it to orbit.
-Gravitational waves are ripples in the curvature of space-time.
+Gravitational waves are ripples in the curvature of spacetime.

-Directly detecting gravitational radiation would be a large step in cementing the theory of general relativity.
+Directly detecting gravitational radiation would be another large step in the process of testing the validity of general relativity.
 However, being unable to detect gravitational radiation, or detecting radiation that we didn't expect would start an incredible journey in discovering entirely new physics!